ebellocchia/py_crypto_hd_wallet/README.md

 - Using *pip*, from PyPI:

         pip install py_crypto_hd_wallet

+**NOTE:** for Python 3.7 and 3.8, please use the `pyproject_legacy.toml` file and install the package from the local folder.
+Just rename it to `pyproject.toml`, overwriting the existent one, and install the package with *pip* from the local folder:

+    pip install .

 **NOTE:** if you are using an Apple M1, please make sure to update *coincurve* (required by *bip_utils*) to version 17.0.0 otherwise it won't work.